Attention Market Lamb Project Members:

 - 4:30 p.m. - Twin Valley Sheep

-- Immediately following - Bly 4-H, Hogsback, any others.
+- Immediately following - any other SHEEP clubs not listed

 Backup lambs must come from within your club so all clubs are encouraged to weigh in a club backup animal.

-There is a cost of $10 per member (not per lamb).
+There is a cost of $10 per member / per species (not per lamb).
 Money will be collected by the club leaders.